gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 export default Settings;
 ```

-You can access the full source code of this example in `examples/redux-i80` folder.
+You can access the full source code of this example in the `examples/redux-i80` folder.

 Run the example and verify that the state is preserved when you switch routes.